Chairman of the Board

-Rodrigo has a degree in biology from the University of San Simón in Cochabamba, Bolivia.
-He moved to Santa Cruz de la Sierra to work for Armonía between 2003 and 2005.
-During this time, he lead multidisciplinary teams of biologists working within the Key Biodiversity Areas of Bolivia (a collaborative project by the University of Glasgow, Association Armonía, and the Museum of Natural History: Noel Kempff Mercado).
+Rodrigo has a degree in Biology from the Universidad Mayor de San Simón (Cochabamba, Bolivia).
+He moved to Santa Cruz de la Sierra to work in Armonía between January 2003 and September 2005.
+During this time, he led a multidisciplinary teams of biologists working to identify the first Key Biodiversity Areas of Bolivia (a collaborative project by the University of Glasgow, Association Armonía, and the Museum of Natural History Noel Kempff Mercado).
 He also had a key role in identifing the Important Bird Areas of Bolivia.
 He later developed the Conservation and Research Program for the Horned Curassow, discovering the population of this endangered species in the TIPNIS (Territorio Indígena y Parque Nacional Isiboro Sécure).
 In 2005, he began his PhD at the University of Goettingen (Germany) and obtained its PhD title in September 2009.
 Then he continued with a post doctorate at the same university until June 2011.
 He rejoined Armonía in 2011 as our Conservation Programs Director, and became Armonía’s Executive Director in August 2016.
 Since September 2018, Rodrigo is member of BirdLife’s Executive Committee for the Americas Regional Council.

 Born in Quebec City, Canada, Bennett studied biology at the University of Toronto.
 He worked in the Congo for one year, before moving to Bolivia where he devoted himself full-time to bird conservation.
 Bennett has been CEO of Asociación Armonía since 2003 and Development Director since 2016.
 His work over the years has been very varied – from a field investigator, to coordinator of conservation programs, to supervisor of projects and he now devotes a large percentage of his time in raising and administrating funds.
 Bennett has produced thousands of successful proposals for Armonía’s conservation programs.
 He speaks English, French, Spanish and Portuguese.